Hot Cross Buns - Toes y Groes

 - Meanwhile, melt the golden syrup in a pan.

-- Remove the buns from the oven and, whilst they are still warm, brush the buns with the golden syrup to give them a good shine.
+- Remove the buns from the oven and, whilst they are still warm, brush the buns with the golden syrup or sugar solution to give them a good shine.

 - Cool on a wire rack.

 |Toes y Groes - Hot Cross Buns - Good Friday Buns - Alban Buns|

 I love Hot Cross Buns toasted for breakfast, smothered in best salted butter.
 Or, serve them buttered and sliced with a mature Cheddar cheese.

 Cheese and fruity, spiced bread is a marriage made in Heaven.